SRD: Reinforcement-Learned Semantic Perturbation for Backdoor Defense in VLMs: Method

+where $P_{\text{clean}}(I_i)$ and $P_{\text{bd}}(I_i)$ denote the perplexity scores of captions generated by the clean and backdoored models, respectively.
+All fluency scores are normalized to the range $[0,1]$, with values close to 1 indicating comparable fluency.

-\textit{Semantic fidelity score.} To comprehensively evaluate the impact of backdoor attacks on the quality of image captioning models, we propose the Semantic Fidelity Score (SFS).
-This metric considers the semantic accuracy and linguistic fluency of generated captions, providing an integrated assessment of semantic fidelity and naturalness.
-The SFS is computed as a weighted sum of the semantic similarity score $\mathcal{S}$ and the linguistic fluency score $\mathcal{F}$:
+SFS considers the SC and LF of generated captions, providing an integrated assessment of semantic fidelity and naturalness.
+SFS is calculated as a weighted sum of the semantic similarity score $\mathcal{S}$ and the linguistic fluency score $\mathcal{F}$:

 In our experiments, the weight coefficient is set to $\alpha = 0.5$, assigning equal importance to semantics and fluency.
 Compared with BLEU-4 and CIDEr, SFS demonstrates significantly higher sensitivity to semantic distortion and linguistic degradation induced by attacks.
-As shown in Table ~\ref{SFS}, while traditional metrics may remain relatively stable under attack (e.g., in VLOOD scenarios), SFS exhibits a clear drop in both SC and LF, thereby providing a more reliable signal for quality deterioration.
+As shown in Figure~\ref{SFS}, while traditional metrics may remain relatively stable under attack (e.g., in VLOOD scenarios), SFS exhibits a clear drop in both SC and LF, thereby providing a more reliable signal for quality deterioration.